 - By alliance frequent flyer status: oneworld Sapphire and above and International Business and above passengers departing on a oneworld flight in any cabin

 - By lounge membership program: Qantas Club passengers departing on a Qantas flight

-All passengers above except oneworld International Business frequent flyers can bring a guest with them, with Alaska members able to bring two guests.
+All passengers above except oneworld International Business frequent flyers and day pass passengers can bring a guest with them, with Alaska members able to bring two guests.

 Unfortunately, single-use Qantas lounge passes cannot be used at this lounge nor can Emirates Skywards frequent flyers gain access as it is technically a oneworld, not Qantas, lounge.